ItsAlanPacheco/A03/README.md

 You will then have to sign in to your GitHub account once again.
 It'll ask you if you Authorize JetBrains.
 You must accept that for WebStorm to link with your GitHub account.

   References
-Branch defintion-Code Branching Definition — What Is a Branch? by Brent Scheistl Clone definition- techopedia.com
+•	Branch definition-Code Branching Definition — What Is a Branch? by Brent Scheistl
-Commit defintion- techopedia.com
+•	Clone definition- techopedia.com
-Fetch definiton- computerhope.com
+•	Commit definition- techopedia.com
-git definiton - wikipedia.com
+•	Fetch definition- computerhope.com
-Merge definition-techopedia.com
+•	git definition - wikipedia.com
-Merge conflict defintion: github.com
+•	Merge definition-techopedia.com
-Push defintion: gartner.com
+•	Merge conflict definition: github.com
-Pull defintion: webopedia.com
+•	Push definition: gartner.com
-Remote defintion: teachtarget.com
+•	Pull definition: webopedia.com
-Repository defintion: github.com
+•	Remote definition: teachtarget.com